 The collection, use or disclosure creates a meaningful residual risk of significant harm”

-Also have in mind that if a visitor files a complaint about your privacy practices, you may need to prove that you obtained a valid consent from them.
-For that reason it would make sense to stick to express consent whenever possible.
+Also, keep in mind that if a visitor files a complaint about your privacy practices, you need to prove that you obtained valid consent from them.
+Therefore, it would make sense to stick to express consent whenever possible.

 The fines for a breach of PIPEDA requirements are up to $100,000.

 While PIPEDA shares some common points with GDPR, the two laws don’t have the same strength or impact on business.
-They differ especially in their consent requirements and penalties for non-compliance.
+They particularly differ in their consent requirements and penalties for non-compliance.

 The Canadian authorities noticed that the act is slowly losing touch with today’s privacy standards.
 The most recent attempt to bring Canada up to speed with modern data protection laws came in the form of the Digital Charter.

-Since the Digital Charter is only a guideline, not a binding document, the next logical step for legislators was to revise the existing laws and put the Charter’s principles in practice.
+Since the Digital Charter is only a guideline, not a binding document, the next logical step for legislators was to revise the existing laws and put the Charter’s principles into practice.